The atomics are the base of the C++ memory model. Per default, sequential consistency is applied.

 From the strong to the weak memory model

-I want once more refer to the picture of the contract between the programmer and the system.
+I want once more to refer to the picture of the contract between the programmer and the system.

 The programmer uses atomics in this particular example.
 So he obeys his part of the contract by using them in the right way.
 The system guarantees him a well-defined program behaviour without data races.
 In addition to that, the system can execute the four operations in each combination.
 In case the programmer uses the relaxed semantic, the pillars of the contract dramatically changes.
 On one hand, it is a lot more difficult for the programmer to apply the contract in the right way.
 On the other hand, the system has a lot more optimisation possibilities.
 With the relaxed semantic - also called weak memory model - there are a lot more combinations of the four operations possible.
-The counter-intuitive behaviour is, that the thread 1 can see the operations of thread 2 in a different order.
+The counter-intuitive behaviour is, that thread 1 can see the operations of thread 2 in a different order.
 So there is no picture of a global counter.
 From the perspective of thread 1 it is possible, that the operation res= y.load() overtake x.store().

 Between the sequential consistency and the relaxed-semantic, there are a few more models.
 The most important one is the acquire-release semantic.
 I think you already guess it.
 With acquire-release semantic, the programmer has to obey weaker rules than with sequential consistency.
 But the system has more optimisation possibilities.
-The acquire-release semantic is the key for a deeper understanding of the multithreading programming because the threads will be synchronised at specific synchronisation points in the code.
+The acquire-release semantic is the key to a deeper understanding of the multithreading programming because the threads will be synchronised at specific synchronisation points in the code.
 Without these synchronisation points, there is no well-defined behaviour of threads, tasks or condition variables possible.
 More about that in the following post.

 The next post will provide a deeper look into the atomics.
 But we stick with the strong C++ memory model.
 (Proofreader Alexey Elymanov)